-In spite of its recent success in restructuring the Company's liabilities and of the new financing received in the context of the negotiations of the potential transaction, the Board of Directors is aware of the significant execution risk for this contemplated transaction, which may cast significant doubts on the Company's ability to continue as a going concern.
-Based on the ongoing discussions with this new investor as well as the signature of the bridge facility agreement, the Board of Directors believe that the Company will be able to meet all its obligations as they fall due for at least the next twelve months, and the financial statements have therefore been prepared on a going concern basis.
+In spite of the new financing received and of the encouraging outlook of the analysis and negotiation process currently under way regarding the new potential project, the Board of Directors is aware of the significant execution risk for any project of this kind, which may cast significant doubts on the Company's ability to continue as a going concern.
+Based on the current status of the ongoing discussions regarding the contemplated project and the signature of the new bridge financing agreement, the Board of Directors believes that the Company will be able to meet all its obligations as they fall due for at least the next twelve months, and the financial statements have therefore been prepared on a going concern basis.